rezo-labs/directus-extension-computed-interface/README.md

     4. **Suffix**: a string to suffix the computed value.
     5. **Custom CSS**: an object for inline style binding.
 Only works with **Display Only** and **Read Only** mode.
 You can use this option to customize the appearance of the computed value such as font size, color, etc.
     6. **Debug Mode**: Used for debugging the template.
 It will show an error message if the template is invalid.
 It will also log to console the result of each component of the template.
+    7. **Compute If Empty**: Compute the value if the field is empty.
+This is useful if you want a value to be computed once such as the created date or a unique ID.
+    8. **Initial Compute**: Compute the value when opening the form.
+This is useful if you want to compute a value based on the current date or other dynamic values.

 # Syntax